Skip to content

 ssh/ -> SSH agent forwarding, keys, and git signing

-Plugins are registered in cmd/root.go via setupPlugins() and dispatched by the engine during both upSingle() (initial container creation) and restartRecreateSingle() (container recreation triggered by crib restart).
+Plugins are registered in cmd/root.go via setupPlugins() and dispatched by the engine during container creation, recreation, and post-creation setup.

 Every plugin implements plugin.Plugin: